VAT Quick Fixes 2020: Quick Fix #2

 Quick fix #3: conditions zero VAT rated intra-Community supply

-Quick fix #4: chain transactions
+Quick fix #4: new rule for chain transactions

 VAT Seminar coming up!